-Dana is a partner in Thomas & LoCicero’s Fort Lauderdale office.
+Dana is the managing partner in TLo's Fort Lauderdale office.
 She practices at the trial and appellate levels, handling a wide range of matters involving media and communications law, including defending libel and invasion of privacy claims pursuing access to judicial proceedings and public records, resisting reporter subpoenas, and conducting pre-publication review of television broadcasts and news articles.

 Fighting on behalf of clients regarding First Amendment rights is very fulfilling for me.
 My passion for the Constitution and all it ensures for a free society is one reason I wanted to become a lawyer.